-Or does it make you less sad?
+Or could it make you feel happy?

 Laugh lines, crowsfeet, forehead wrinkles, lip crinklies.
 No one wakes up in the morning and thinks, “I wish my forehead had more lines on it” or “If only my eyes were a bit baggier…”

 It’s when these little changes become noticeable that we stare just a little longer in the mirror, longing for a way to tie back our necks and smooth our skin.
 We might even fantasise about a bit of Botox – hey, everyone has it nowadays and it can look pretty natural.
 It’s also becoming more socially acceptable, as more people opt for the treatment.

 Botox has become so mainstream that it’s even on the rise in women under 30 (56% surgeons in the US saw an increase in 2016), which usually makes anyone over 40 wonder, “Why…?”

 Well, I’m not here to judge one way or the other.
 In fact, I know quite a few women who have a bit of filler and it makes them feel beautiful and confident.
 I wouldn’t mess with that.

 I did however come across some interesting research that is worth knowing before you make any decisions about whether Botox is right for you.

 Do you smile when you’re happy, or do you feel happy when you smile?